Skip to main content

 Solana is a high-speed Layer 1 blockchain purpose-built for scalable DeFi.
 Its ultra-low transaction costs and sub-second finality make it a favorite among traders and bots - which, in turn, means consistent fee opportunities for liquidity providers.

+If you are trying to figure out how people actually make money in crypto without just buying and hoping, Solana is one of the clearest places to start.
 This guide covers how LPing works on Solana and walks through the major protocols where you can earn: Orca, Meteora, and Raydium.
 Note: Lifinity is winding down and no longer accepting new deposits.

 ⚙️ Solana at a Glance